sal2267/sal2267/README.md

 ## Hi there 👋

+📍 Albany, CA | 🎓 Physics & Computer Science @ Barnard College of Columbia University (Class of 2027)
+💡 Exploring the intersection of physics, machine learning, and real-world problem solving.

 <!--
 **sal2267/sal2267** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.